-For my clients: Plenty in Life is Free may not be the right approach for everyone, but I encourage you to read the book if what I’ve written speaks to you too.
-Most importantly, deciding what your training priorities are is very important.
-If you don’t mind if your dog gets on your bed or on the couch, or nudges you for a little affection, I don’t have any problem with it just because I’m a dog trainer.
-A lot of dog training is about teaching our dogs to “fit” into our human world and meet our expectations as humans.
+For my clients: Plenty in Life is Free may not be the right approach for everyone, but I encourage you to read the book if what I wrote about it speaks to you too.
+Most importantly, decide what your priorities and rules for your dog will be.
+If you don’t mind if your dog gets on your bed, or nudges you for a little affection, I don’t have any problem with it.
+It doesn’t mean your dog is trying to dominate you!
+A lot of dog training is about teaching our dogs to “fit” into our human world and meet our expectations.
 I don’t keep a list of “good” and “bad” behaviors.
-If what your dog is doing doesn’t bother you or hurt other people or animals (and isn’t likely to turn into a larger problem in the future), I won’t be the one to tell you that you should try to change that behavior!
+If what your dog is doing doesn’t bother you or hurt other people or animals (and isn’t likely to turn into a larger problem in the future), I probably won’t have an issue with it.

 For my clients: I will always show up with food reinforcers to our sessions.
 I expect you to be prepared with high value treats for our training sessions as well.
 If your dog is allergic to anything, please let me know.
 Also, if your dog has allergies, using treats that are made of just one (or limited) ingredient(s) can help you figure out what those allergies are.
 Here are a few suggestions for food reinforcers to try in your training sessions.
 Not pictured but used frequently: fresh chicken, steak, etc.

 Cheese.
 If you are a cheese lover like me, you can understand why your pup loves it so much too.
 If you buy a huge block of cheese in bulk, you can eat some yourself and have it on hand to cut up for training sessions too!

 Hot dogs.
 Dogs often love these but high in salt so I use them in limited amounts.
 On the plus, they are easy to cut up & you can easily freeze extras.